Skip to main content

 ✓ Added 2 nodes to registry

-Custom nodes execute with your user privileges.
+Custom nodes run with your user privileges.
 Only add nodes from sources you trust.

 pflow registry run